 Stairs can be your enemy if you have knee, hip, or low back arthritis.
 We commonly find that many people tend to avoid climbing stairs not only because of joint pain, but also fear that climbing stairs is going to make arthritis worse.

 Now, she is going up and down the stairs multiple times a day without even thinking twice about it.
+How nice would that be?!
 This is what freedom from arthritis pain feels like.

 Stairs can be a great form of exercise and comes with many benefits.
 Research has also shown that in a group of people diagnosed with knee osteoarthritis…